Tutorial 3

 To view all the metadata fields, you can do

-Thus, using standard SQLite syntax, we can easily add a deployment to the database, providing only a descriptive name,
+Thus, we can easily add a deployment to the database, providing only a descriptive name,

 # collect the data in a dictionary